 Most identity-protection services provide updated credit reports quarterly or annually, but PrivacyGuard Credit Protection and Total Protection deliver their "merged" credit reports monthly.
 The company even has a countdown clock for when the next report updates will be available.

-But you're limited to monitoring only up to 10 credit cards and 10 bank accounts as well as your Social Security number (which nonetheless ought to be enough for most people), and PrivacyGuard can't track your investment accounts.
+But you're limited to monitoring only up to 10 credit cards and 10 bank accounts, as well as your Social Security number, for activity on the "dark web" and other cybercrime portals.
+That number of accounts ought to be enough for most people.

 PrivacyGuard scans the open internet as well as the dark web's criminal marketplaces for indications that your information is for sale.
 It also examines court and real-estate records and gives you an annual public-records report that shows your presence (or lack of it) online.

 Total Protection has an incredibly deep array of credit simulators and financial calculators that can help maximize the use of your money, including scenario simulators for each of the three credit bureaus and calculators to try out situations like consolidating your debt or buying a car.
 It also offers tips to protect yourself from identity theft.

 On the downside, PrivacyGuard has no two-factor-authentication option to help secure your account.
 Identity Force does, but it's kind of appalling that so few others do.

 PrivacyGuard does ask for the last four digits of your Social Security number, which is better than just a password alone.
 But this can be dicey because you don't want any part of your Social Security number used too openly.